carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 The above example shows how the `read_pairs_ch` channel emits tuples composed by two elements, where the first is the read pair prefix and the second is a list representing the actual files.

-Try it again specifying different read files by using a glob pattern:
+Try it again specifying different read files by using the glob pattern:

 ~~~
 $ nextflow run script3.nf --reads 'data/yeast/reads/*_{1,2}.fq.gz'